SianCulligan/reading-notes/README.md

 They are meant to run some JavaScript functionality.
 3. Using the links above, list one custom hook that you would be interested in trying/using.
 - react-fetch-hook!!!

 <br><br>
 <br><br>

+### *Class 28 Reading*

+1. What is the difference between the variables MyContext and MyProvider in the examples above?
+- MyContext: Creates the context object
+- MyProvider: Creates the state variables

+2. Why is context useful?
+ - It allows a variable to be used in other computations / actions.

+3. Can a component outside of a provider get its context?
+- Yes

+<br><br>
+<br><br>